esufaj/Twitter-Streaming-Text-Analytics-using-Python/README.md

 #### **Operations that are performed in this app are:**

     1) Identifying Trends - Certain hashtags are tracked in real time as tweets become available and organized based on popularity and occurence.
 These trends are then plotted again in real time on a graph.

     2) Sentiment Analysis - As in the fields of computational linguistics and natural language processing, I perform a sentiment analysis on tweets in order to determine the contextual polarity/emotional reaction of the user and tweet.
-A ranking of positive, negative pr neutral is given to the tweets using a scoring system and then plotted on a graph in real time.
+A ranking of positive, negative or neutral is given to the tweets using a scoring system and then plotted on a graph in real time.

 **How to run 1:**